There are many weight loss diets out there.

-Other studies have shown that low-carb diets are very helpful with weight loss.
-They are especially successful in reducing belly fat, the most dangerous fat that lodges itself in the abdominal cavity (30, 31, 32, 33, 34, 35, 36).
+Other studies note that low-carb diets are very helpful for weight loss.
+They are especially successful in reducing belly fat, the most dangerous fat that lodges itself in your abdominal cavity (30, 31, 32, 33, 34, 35, 36).

-Other benefits: Numerous studies show low-carb diets, like the Atkins diet, may reduce many risk factors for disease, including blood triglycerides, cholesterol, blood sugar, insulin and blood pressure (34, 42, 43, 44, 45).
+Other benefits: Numerous studies show that low-carb diets, like the Atkins diet, may reduce many risk factors for disease, including blood triglycerides, cholesterol, blood sugar, insulin, and blood pressure (34, 42, 43, 44, 45).

-The downside: Same as with other very low-carb diets (see chapter 3), the Atkins diet is safe and healthy for most people but may cause problems in rare cases.
+The downside: As do other very low-carb diets, the Atkins diet is safe and healthy for most people but may cause problems in rare cases.

-Bottom Line: The Atkins diet is a low-carb weight loss diet.
-It's effective for weight loss but also has benefits for many other risk factors for disease.
+SUMMARY The Atkins diet is a low-carb weight loss diet.
+It's effective for weight loss but also has benefits for many other disease risk factors.

-The HCG diet is an extreme weight loss diet claiming to cause very fast weight loss of up to 1–2 lbs (0.45–1 kg) per day.
+The HCG diet is an extreme diet meant to cause very fast weight loss of up to 1–2 pounds (0.45–1 kg) per day.

-HCG (human chorionic gonadotropin) is a hormone that's present at high levels during early pregnancy.
+HCG (human chorionic gonadotropin) is a hormone present at high levels during early pregnancy.

 It tells a woman's body it's pregnant and maintains the production of hormones that are important for fetal development.
 It has also been used to treat fertility issues (84).

 How it works: The diet is split into three phases.
-The first phase lasts two days.
-This is when you begin taking HCG supplements.
+During the first phase, you begin taking HCG supplements.

-The second phase is the weight loss phase, during which you follow an ultra low-calorie diet of only 500 calories per day, along with HCG supplement drops, pellets, injections or sprays.
+During the second phase, you follow an ultra-low-calorie diet of only 500 calories per day, along with HCG supplement drops, pellets, injections, or sprays.
 The weight loss phase is prescribed for 3–6 weeks at a time.

-The third phase is when you stop taking HCG and slowly increase your food intake.
+In the third phase, you stop taking HCG and slowly increase your food intake.